patfilipe/DAmethodSDEM/README.md

  3) The delta approximation method for random beta case
  4) The delta approximation method both alpha and beta random

-These codes are the support codes for the papers cited in References.
+These codes are the support codes for the papers in the References [1] and [3].
 - Model 1) follows equation (8) of reference [1].
 - Model 2) follows equation (24) of reference [3].
 - Model 3) follows equation (38) of reference [3].